jen6one9/that-pwa-budget-tracker/README.md

 ## Instructions

-* Follow these instructions to install a PWA for your specific smartphone OS:
+* Follow these instructions to install the app for your specific smartphone OS:

 * iOs: